frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/automation/event_streaming.md

 ![Subscribed Document](/docs/assets/img/automation/event-subscribed-doc.png)

 ### 3.5 Mapping Configuration

-If you want to stream documents between an ERPNext instance and another Frappe app for a particular Document Type which has the same structure but fieldnames are different in both the sites, you can use Event Streaming with Mapping Configuration.
+If you want to stream documents between an ERPNext instance and another Frappe app for a particular Document Type with same or different structure or fieldnames are different in both the sites, you can use Event Streaming with Mapping Configuration.
 For this you need to first set up a Document Type Mapping:

+Go to: **Home > Automation > Event Streaming > Document Type Mapping**.

+#### 3.5.1 Mapping for DocTypes with similar structure

 - **Mapping Name**: Give a unique name to the mapping
 - **Local Document Type**: The Document Type in your current site